 I have only two issues with the interior.
 First is the gauge cluster on the RDX A-Spec, which is an orange font on a silver background and is nearly illegible when wearing sunglasses.
 Even with the glasses off, this color combo presented in the script Acura uses is truly awful.
-Only the A-Spec has this color combination, so if you choose a different trim, you presumably get a more traditional gauge cluster color.
+Only the A-Spec trim level has this color combination, so if you choose a different trim, you presumably get a more traditional gauge cluster color.

 The Big Mistake

-My other issue is with the new multimedia system.
-While I have to give them kudos for eliminating the confusing two-screen setup that plagues many Honda and Acura models, it's been replaced by Acura's True Touchpad Interface, a system that mimics the worst system on the market — Lexus.
-Like the Lexus system, it features a trackpad-style controller low on the center console and a screen high up, not far off the driver's field of view for minimal removal of one's eyes from the road.
-Like the Lexus system, you're guiding the cursor and selection around the screen by moving your finger around on the trackpad.
-Acura says its system is better as it's a 1-to-1 kind of thing: Touch where you want to touch on the pad, and it correlates much better on screen.
+My other issue is with this year’s new multimedia system.
+While I have to give them kudos for eliminating the confusing two-screen setup that plagues many Honda and Acura models, it’s been replaced by Acura’s True Touchpad Interface, a system that mimics the worst system on the market — Lexus.
+Like the Lexus system, it features a trackpad-style controller low on the center console and a screen high up, not far off the driver’s field of view for minimal removal of one’s eyes from the road.
+Like the Lexus system, you’re guiding the cursor and selection around the screen by moving your finger around on the trackpad.
+Acura says its system is better as it’s a 1-to-1 kind of thing: Touch where you want to touch on the pad, and it correlates much better on screen.

 … Except that it’s still akin to trying to use a laptop computer while driving down the highway.
 Functions are arranged in menus that are not intuitive, and the controller itself doesn’t work as one expects.
 The added second minipad next to the larger pad correlates to the right side of the screen and brings up some more limited quick-use functions, but it doesn’t make the tasks any easier or less distracting.
 The best system is one that minimizes the number of steps between what I want to do and having it done; the Acura system ruins a smartly engineered and beautifully crafted SUV by introducing a system that distracts the driver by causing them to focus too much on figuring out if they’re touching what they need to touch in order to do what they want to do.
 It’s not quite as complicated or frustrating as the Lexus multimedia system, but it’s far more difficult to use than say, the latest Sync system from Lincoln, or even the latest iDrive from BMW.
 For a contrasting take on the 2019 Acura RDX’s controversial touchpad, read fellow Cars.com reviewer Brian Wong’s impression here.